 Of all the genres I enjoy writing, historical romance is my favorite.
 However, there are some days when it’s clear to me that I’ve spent a bit too much time in the days before modern technology.

 If you write historical fiction, you know exactly what I mean.
 So, just for fun, I’ve listed six surefire ways to know that you’re a writer of historical fiction…

 1. You’re getting ready for a family outing and you ask your husband to please hitch up the wagon instead of start the car.

-2. Speaking of husbands, although your husband’s name is Lon, you find yourself calling him Zach, Jonah, Nate, Gabe, Matthias, or Thad because you’ve spent so much time with your male protagonists.
+2. Speaking of husbands, although your husband’s name is Lon, you find yourself calling him Thad, Caleb, Will, Gabe, Zach, Jonah, Nate, or Matthias because you’ve spent so much time with your male protagonists.